 Ring slings are really popular because they are comfortable and so easy to use.
 I have already used mine to go grocery shopping, go for walks, tour the city, and go out to lunch.
 I basically use it when I would rather just carry Braden or when I don’t really feel like maneuvering my stroller.

-I learned how to make these ring slings because my brother-in-law gave me a bunch of rings that he had ordered from Sling Rings (their website looks like it was made 10 years ago, but if you use PayPal then you should be safe), and he wanted me to make one for his wife.
+I learned how to make these ring slings because my brother-in-law gave me a bunch of rings that he had ordered from Sling Rings, and he wanted me to make one for his wife.
 After making one for her and myself, I made a few more for friends.
-They are so easy to make and make great gifts for expecting moms.
+Ring slings are so easy to make and make great gifts for expecting moms.

 I did some research on ring slings before starting and here is what I found:

 You want to avoid using fabrics that will get too hot, stretch too much, or lose strength when they’re wet.
-Good fabric choices for slings include 100% linen or cotton, light weight denim, chino, or chambray.
+Good fabric choices for slings include 100% linen, cotton (light-midweight chambray, twill, or denim), or silk.
+It’s better to buy these fabrics in person, that way you can see how they feel their weight and feel.
+You basically want a fabric that is strong, but drapes well enough to mold well to your body and your baby.
+High quality fabrics like linen and silk tend to be a bit more pricey by the yard, but they will better guarantee the safety of your baby.
 I used 100% linen for my sling and it has been great since the fabric is breathable and strong enough for when I’m pulling to tighten the sling.
+Jan Andrea has very in depth post all about ring sling fabric if you are still unsure or have questions about other types of fabric.

-Most ring slings are around 74 inches long, which is why it takes 2.25 yards of fabric.
-Ring slings are around 25-30 inches wide, and when you buy linen fabric, it’s usually around 53 inches wide.
+Most ring slings are around 75-85 inches long, which is why it takes around 2.5 yards of fabric.
+Ring slings are around 25-30 inches wide, and when you buy woven fabric, it’s usually 50-60 inches wide.
 So when your making your sling you can just cut the fabric in half and you have fabric for two slings!

 2 medium or large aluminum rings (made for slings)